english0or0spanish/MoonTool/README.md

 ### Windows

 1. Install [Git for Windows](https://git-scm.com/download/win) (includes Git Bash)
-2. Clone or download this repository
+2. Download 'moontool.exe' from the Releases section
-3. Run `install.exe`
+3. Run `moontool.exe`
+4. Follow the steps given by the installer
+5. ensure run moontool.bat is checked - otherwise the program will not install

 The installer will set up moontool and add it to your PATH so you can use it from any directory.